-The TBG Board of Directors is composed of talented professionals, each one a committed volunteer.
+The Toronto Botanical Garden Board of Directors is composed of talented professionals, each one a committed volunteer.
 The entire board meets regularly; board members develop policy and oversee and participate in many committees on an ongoing basis.

 Gino Scapillati, FCPA, FCA

 Gino currently serves as Vice Chair, Strategy and Innovation at Bennett Jones, one of Canada's premier business law firms.
 He advises the firm's leadership team and lawyers in strategic growth and delivering innovative services to clients.
 Gino was previously Vice Chair of PwC Canada, one of the firm's National Managing Partners and a member of the Global Board of the PwC Network, where he advised global companies on strategic, financial and governance matters.

 Gino is currently a member of the C.D.
 Howe Institute's National Council.
 He is a past member of the Council of the Chartered Professional Accountants of Ontario and in 2009 was elected as a Fellow.
 Gino is also a United States CPA (Illinois).

 Gino is a graduate of the DeGroote School of Business at McMaster University (BComm, Summa Cum Laude) and a recipient of School's Wayne C. Fox Distinguished Alumni Award (2015).
 He has been a frequent presenter in the Directors Education Program of the Canadian Institute of Corporate Directors.